dk14/wolfram-mega/docs/traders.md

 ## Schedules

-Schedules (e.g. `InterestRateSwap`) can be expressed through `dependsOn` reference.
+Schedules (e.g. `InterestRateSwap`) can be expressed through `dependsOn` reference meant to specify previous stage in a multi-stage contract. `dependsOn` can be conditional on the outcome of previous stage.

-Scheduled offer is finalized when first `openingTx` for the whole composite tree is co-signed (parties cross check that every subcontract is co-signed).
+BTC-DLC matching note: Scheduled offer is finalized when first `openingTx` for the whole composite tree is co-signed (parties cross check that every subcontract is co-signed).

 ### "Ad-hoc" parties in schedules
 If party has to be added "on the go" then special "new party" outome has to be added.